dotlattice/LatticeObjectTree/README.md

 In this example, the anonymous objects will be compared and no differences will be found because the "a" properties are excluded.

 There are also more ways to filter than by just property name.
 In real life,  you'll often want to exclude a specific property from a specific type.
-That can be done like using the "ExcludedProperties" filter option:
+That can be done like using the `ExcludedProperties` filter option:

 ```c#
 new ObjectTreeNodeFilter